diantonioandrea/misura/docs/docs.md

 ### Automatic conversion

-During operations between numbers with compatible but different units of measure, the second number gets converted, partially or totally, according to the first number's unit of measure.
+During operations between quantities with compatible but different units of measure, the second quantity gets converted, partially or totally, according to the first quantity's unit of measure.

 An example is: